heidihendry/camelot/doc/advanced_config.rst

   * ``backup``: the folder path to where Camelot stores backups.
   * ``log``: the folder path to where Camelot should store its logs.
   * ``application``: the folder path to where Camelot can find a Camelot .jar file.
+  * ``root``: the root folder which Camelot can search for external data.
+For example, for scanning for bulk import

 * ``server``: an object describing Camelot server-specific configuration